dasiths/NEventLite/README.md

     Install-Package NEventLite
     ```

 2. Define the events.
 They are simple pocos that will be serialized and stored in `EventStorage` when changes are saved.
 Events use `Guid` for Id by *default* but they can be changed to use any data type as Id.
-See `Event<TAggregateKey, TEventKey>` for reference.
+See `Event<TAggregate, TAggregateKey, TEventKey>` for reference.

     ```csharp
         public class ScheduleCreatedEvent : Event<Schedule>